retroskateboard/AguApp-MX/README.md

 Special thanks to @caracoldelmar_ (on Instagram) for the beautiful illustrations used in the app.

 ## Development
-AguaApp MX is currently under development and continually evolving to offer the best user experience.
+AguApp MX is currently under development and continually evolving to offer the best user experience.
 Stay tuned for regular updates and new features as we strive to make a lasting impact on water conservation in Mexico.

 ---
 _"Thousands have lived without love, not one without water." - W. H. Auden_